-To create an atmosphere in which all students feel comfortable participating and have the ability to achieve their full potential, civility during the discussions is vital.
-During our conversations we will inevitably come to talk about day to day politics, and it is very much possible that you will find yourself disagreeing strongly with points put forward by your fellow students (and, they with you!).
-While you should absolutely feel free to challenge other students, it is crucial that you should do so in a respectful way (and, of course, you can expect the same of your fellow students towards you).
+To create an atmosphere in which all students feel comfortable participating, and have the ability to achieve their full potential, civility during the discussions is vital.
+During our conversations we will inevitably come to talk about day-to-day politics, and it is very much possible that you will find yourself disagreeing strongly with points put forward by your fellow students (and they with you!).
+While you should absolutely feel free to challenge other students (or me), it is crucial that you should do so in a respectful way (and, of course, you can expect the same of your fellow students and myself towards you).

-If for some reason you cannot be present for understandable reasons (illness, personal circumstances clearly beyond your control, etc.) you should contact me as soon as you can (if at all possible, before the start of class).
+If you cannot be present for a Zoom session for understandable reasons (illness, personal circumstances clearly beyond your control, etc.) you should contact me as soon as you can (if at all possible, before the start of class).
 Note that in line with Fordham's attendance policy there is a maximum number of absences that would result in failing the course.
 Given that we find ourselves in a much more complex time than usual, I do not intend to follow this rule as it is listed, but there is a point where absences will negatively affect your final grade or could result in failing the course outright.

-Office Hours: If you have any questions or want to chat about the course, you can schedule a Zoom meeting on Monday and Wednesday between 2:00 and 3:00 PM.
-If you want to meet but cannot make that time, send me an e-mail and we will schedule a meeting.
+Office Hours: If you have any questions or want to chat about the course, you can schedule a Zoom meeting.
+Just send me an e-mail and we will schedule a meeting.
 You can also e-mail me with any questions or concerns.
 I am also available to chat after our Zoom meetings.
 You should not feel like you can only schedule a meeting if you have really specific questions: it is totally fine if you just want to talk about the course (or anything else going on) more broadly.